hyphanet/website/README.md

 # Website #

-The basic design is:

-- settings.py contains the supported languages and the menu definition
-- pages/*.py contain the separate pages of the site
-- assets contains css, javascript and images
-- locale contains translations
-- generate.py is the script that will turn this into a static site in output
-- Translation is done using gettext; update_pot.sh will extract all the translatable strings into freenet_site.pot
-- If you change English text in the site run update_translations.py so that all translations will get the new text.
-This may be a slightly dangerous operation as it may cause a lot of fuzzy matches.

 ## For Translators ##

 *Note that by contributing a translation you agree to triple license it under the GFDL, CC-BY-SA 4.0 and GPLv2+ licenses.*